José M. AlamilloProfessor, Chicana/o Studies

 Dr. Alamillo was born in Zacatecas, Mexico and raised in Ventura County, California.
 His family worked in the year-round lemon industry which allowed him to attend local public schools uninterrupted.
 At middle school age, he took part in University of California, Santa Barbara's Educational Opportunity Program (EOP) and earned B.A. degrees in Sociology and Communication at UCSB.
 He earned his M.A. and Ph.D. in Comparative Cultures at University of California, Irvine.
 After completing a postdoctoral fellowship at University of California, Los Angeles’ Chicano Studies Research Center, he taught courses in Chicano/a Studies, Ethnic Studies, Immigration and Labor for nine years in the Department of Comparative Ethnic Studies at Washington State University.

-Dr. Alamillo brings a strong commitment towards building a dynamic Chicano/a Studies Program at CSU Channel Islands, one that offers an extensive curriculum with an interdisciplinary, transborder, international, and community service learning focus.
+Dr. Alamillo brings a strong commitment towards building a dynamic Chicano/a Studies Program at CSU Channel Islands, one that offers an extensive curriculum with an interdisciplinary and multidisciplinary, transborder/transnational, ethnic studies and community service learning focus.

 Representative Courses Taught

 - CHS 331 Transborder Perspectives in Chicana/o Studies